NSCC-AVC-MOBI3002/dice-roller-app-dkfmap/README.md

-(Deprecated) Create an interactive Dice Roller app - Solution Code
+Create an interactive Dice Roller app - Solution Code
 =====================================================

-> [!CAUTION]
-> This codelab is deprecated and it will be removed soon.

 Solution code for the Android Basics in Kotlin: Create an interactive Dice Roller app codelab.
 Starter code for the Android Basics in Kotlin:  Add more conditional behavior in Kotlin codelab.